Ana Petra Pérez Florido

-Ana Petra Pérez Florido (6 December 1845 – 16 August 1906), also known as Petra of Saint Joseph, was a Spanish Catholic nun.
-She established the Congregation of the Mothers of the Abandoned to care for the abandoned as well as the elderly and infirm.

-She was beatified by Pope John Paul II on 16 October 1994.
+Ana Petra Pérez Florido (6 December 1845 – 16 August 1906), religious name Petra of Saint Joseph, was a Spanish religious sister.
+She established the Congregation of the Mothers of the Forsaken and St. Joseph of the Mountain (Madres de los Desamparados y San José de la Montaña) to care for the abandoned as well as the elderly and infirm.
+Pope John Paul II beatified her on 16 October 1994.